jimadcool/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-I'm writing all of the tasks name here
+I'm writing all of the tasks name herg